 Even some American airlines allow you to travel with your favorite riding tool.

 Moreover, skateboards are preferable for tricks and pops.

 Their smaller size increases the board’s responsiveness, allowing you to perform dancing and freestyle skills anywhere.

 If you want to be an expert skater, you need to dedicate more time to learning the basics.
 If you skip any basic instruction, the injury becomes inevitable.

-Skateboards are comparatively cheaper than longboards, but the maintenance cost increases when you start using them regularly.
+Skateboards are comparatively cheaper than longboards, but maintenance costs increase when you use them regularly.

 Purpose of a Longboard

-After a thorough discussion, you must be familiar that longboards have larger decks than traditional skateboards.
+After a thorough discussion, you must know that longboards have larger decks than traditional skateboards.

 The most useful purpose of longboarding is to bring starters into skateboarding.
 Longboards provide the opportunity of learning the basics of advanced-level skating.

 You can make yourself an expert in balancing the longboard in multiple situations.